firebolt-db/godocs/docs/Reference/object-identifiers.md

 Identifiers must contain at least one character, and no more than 255.

-Unquoted Identifiers must adhere to the following syntax:
+Unquoted identifiers must adhere to the following syntax:

 1. The first character must be a letter (a-z), underscore (_).
 2. After the first character, subsequent characters can be letters, underscores, digits (0-9).